kaviya-ux/mobile-world/README.md

 ## How To Open

 Open `index.html` in a browser.
 Since this is a static website, no build step is needed.

-## Notes

-The product pages include a small JavaScript gallery: clicking a thumbnail swaps it with the main phone image.